dfuse-io/docs/content/eosio/admin-guide/components.md

 **High Availability considerations**: In larger deployments, you can use a pool of such processed, Kubernetes Ingress or other forms of load balancers to route external traffic to the right services.
 If you want to use it, you will want at least 2 to sustain one being down.

 ### `dashboard`

+**Description**: The `dashboard` is provided to observe what is happening with the different components.
+It gathers a few metrics from each process.

+It will not work on larger deployments, as it needs to run in-process with the app (`mindreader`, `reayer`, etc..

+**High Availability considerations**: Not meant for HA deployments.